-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

-Noted each employee tested documented their daily attendance and leave, without exception.
+Examined 5 employees, noting each documented their daily attendance and leave, without exception.

-b) Observe whether supervisors approved the attendance and leave of the selected employees or officials.
+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials.

-Noted all attendance and leave taken was approved by the employees' supervisor, without exception.
+Examined 5 employees noting the attendance and leave for each was approved by a supervisor, without exception.

-c) Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
+iii.
+Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-Noted all leave accrued or taken was properly reflected in the Court's cumulative records, without exception.
+Examined 5 employees, noting all leave accrued or taken was properly reflected in the entity's cumulative records, without exception.

-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+iv.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-Noted authorized salary/pay rate for each individual tested agreed to their personnel file, without exception.
+Examined 5 employees, noting each employees' authorized salary/pay rate agreed to their personnel file, without exception.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
 Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.